skypilot-org/airflow-provider-skypilot/README.md

 </h3>
 <br/>

+## Operators

+This provider includes the `SkyTaskOperator` which creates SkyPilot clusters, runs the task defined in the SkyPilot YAML, and terminates the cluster upon completion.
+It integrates with Airflow connections so that you can use your existing credentials with your SkyPilot tasks.

+More operators like `SkyJobOperator` are in the roadmap, so stay tuned for that as well.

 ## Installation

 You can install this package on top of an existing Airflow deployment via `pip install airflow-provider-skypilot`.
 For the minimum Airflow version supported, see [Requirements](#requirements) below.